 The losses used to train unsupervised GNNs usually make the hypothesis that linked vertices should have similar representations.
-This can be seen in $\mathcal{L}{GS}$ (Equation 4.6), which seeks to maximize the dot product between the representations of adjacent vertices.
+This can be seen in \mathcal{L}{GS} (Equation 4.6), which seeks to maximize the dot product between the representations of adjacent vertices.
 While this hypothesis might be helpful for most problems on which GNNs are applied, this is clearly not the case for relation extraction.
 In Section 4.4.1, we introduced a first simple solution to this problem is to replace the loss used by the GNN with a standard unsupervised relation extraction loss.
 However, it is also possible to design an unsupervised loss from the theoretical foundation of GCN: the Weisfeiler-Leman isomorphism test.
 To this end, we propose to build a model relying on the following hypothesis:

-Weak Distributional Hypothesis on Relation Extraction Graph: Two arcs conveying similar relations have similar neighborhoods.
+Weak Distributional Hypothesis on Relation Extraction Graph:

+$Two\ arcs\ conveying\ similar\ relations\ have\ similar\ neighborhoods.$

-Note that we dubbed this version of the distributional hypothesis weak since we only state it in one direction, the converse having several counterexamples.
-For example, sentences about the place of birth and the place of death of a person tend to have similar neighborhoods despite conveying different relations.
-To distinguish these kinds of relations with similar neighborhoods, we have to rely on sentence representations.
+Note that we dubbed this version of the distributional hypothesis weak since we only state it in one direction, the converse having several counter-examples.
+For example, sentences about the place of birth and the place

 Figure 4.6: Example of line graph construction.
-Each edge x - y in the simple undirected graph G corresponds to the vertex xy with the same color in the graph L(G).
-Two vertices in L(G) are connected iff the corresponding edges share an endpoint in G. In directed graphs, the two arcs further need to be in the same direction in Gfor an arc to exist in L(G).
+Each edge x-y in the simple undirected graph G corresponds to the vertex xy with the same color in the graph L(G).
+Two vertices in L(G) are connected iff the corresponding edges share an endpoint in G. In directed graphs, the two arcs further need to be in the same direction in G for an arc to exist in L(G).